 So if you have chronic fatigue syndrome, ask for a celiac screen!

 For the sake of simplicity, you are gluten intolerant if you react to gluten.
 Gluten intolerance encompasses both gluten allergies and sensitivities.
 Thus, all those with celiac disease are gluten intolerant.
 It is possible to be gluten intolerant but not have celiac disease.

 Those with celiac disease often carry one of two specific genes – the HLA-DQ2 or the HLA-DQ8.
 These genetic markers help point towards celiac disease but they do not diagnose it.
 Nearly 30% of the population are carriers for these genes.
 Yet celiac disease occurs in only 1-3% of the population.
 (15)

 Patients with these HLA genes are at increased risk of gluten proteins triggering an abnormal response from their immune system.
 This can result in the production of tTG autoantibodies and a chronic inflammation of the lining of the small intestine.

 There is only one definitive means of diagnosing celiac disease.
-This is done through an intestinal biopsy.
-A positive blood test or genetic markers are not indicative of celiac disease.
-In a biopsy, a positive result occurs when flattened intestinal villi are found.
-Please keep in mind that a biopsy is often only performed if your blood test reveals a positive result.
+This is an intestinal biopsy.
+Positive blood tests or genetic markers do not definitively diagnose celiac disease.
+A biopsy is positive when it shows flattened intestinal villi.
+Keep in mind that you will be biopsied only if your blood test reveals a positive result.
 (16)